 Let sit on the counter for twenty-four hours to set before removing from molds.
 Note: from the mica powder and the almond oil these bombs will leave your bath a bit slippery- so take caution when getting out!
 Tip: use anywhere from 1/8-1/2 teaspoon of mica powder keeping in mind that the more you use the more saturated the water will be with color.
 Mica powder does leave a ring in the tub.
 Not sure where to grab ingredients?
 Here's a roundup list of my favorite products (and brands) for diy beauty products and where to buy them!

 Let sit on the counter for twenty-four hours to set before removing from molds.

 Note: from the mica powder and the almond oil these bombs will leave your bath a bit slippery- so take caution when getting out!

 Tip: use anywhere from 1/8-1/2 teaspoon of mica powder keeping in mind that the more you use the more saturated the water will be with color.
 Mica powder does leave a ring in the tub.

-If you’re looking to relax and prepare your body for sleep, these easy, sleepy time diy bath bombs are the perfect addition to your nighttime routine.
-These handmade bombs are simple, natural and utterly calming.
+If you’re looking to relax and prepare your body for sleep, these easy, sleepy time DIY bath bombs for sleep are the perfect addition to your nighttime routine.
+Even more, these handmade bombs are simple, natural, and utterly calming.